Risk Factors

 The pharmaceutical industry has been characterized by significant litigation and other proceedings regarding patents, patent applications and other intellectual property rights.
 The situations in which we may become parties to such litigation or proceedings may include:

-The costs of resolving any patent litigation, including the Paragraph IV Proceedings, or other intellectual property proceeding, even if resolved in our favor, could be substantial.
+The costs of resolving any patent litigation, including the Paragraph IV Proceedings, or other intellectual property proceedings, even if resolved in our favor, could be substantial.
 Many of our potential competitors will be able to sustain the cost of such litigation and proceedings more effectively than we can because of their substantially greater resources.
 Uncertainties resulting from the initiation and continuation of patent litigation or other intellectual property proceedings could have a material adverse effect on our ability to compete in the marketplace.
 Patent litigation, including the Paragraph IV Proceedings, and other intellectual property proceedings may also consume significant management time.

 In the event that a competitor infringes upon our patent or other intellectual property rights, enforcing those rights may be costly, difficult and time consuming.
 We may not have sufficient resources to enforce our intellectual property rights or to defend our patent or other intellectual property rights against a challenge.
 If we are unsuccessful in enforcing and protecting our intellectual property rights and protecting our products, it would harm our business.
 In certain circumstances, we expect that our licensees will have first right to control the enforcement of certain of our patents against third party infringers.
 Our licensees may not put adequate resources or effort into such enforcement actions or otherwise fail to restrain infringing products.
 In addition, in an infringement proceeding, including the Paragraph IV Proceedings, a court may decide that a patent of ours is invalid or is unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover the technology in question.
 An adverse result in any litigation, including the Paragraph IV Proceedings, or defense proceedings could put one or more of our patents at risk of being invalidated or interpreted narrowly and could put our patent applications at risk of not issuing.

 Our technologies or products may be found to infringe claims of patents owned by others.
 If we determine that we are, or if we are found to be infringing a patent held by another party, we, our suppliers or our licensees might have to seek a license to make, use, and sell the patented technologies and products.
 In that case, we, our suppliers or our licensees might not be able to obtain such license on acceptable terms, or at all.
 The failure to obtain a license to any third party technology that we may require would materially harm our business, financial condition and results of operations.
 If a legal action is brought against us or our licensees, we could incur substantial defense costs, and any such action might not be resolved in our favor.
 If such a dispute is resolved against us, we may have to pay the other party large sums of money and use of our technology and the testing, manufacturing, marketing or sale of one or more of our products could be restricted or prohibited.
 Even prior to resolution of such a dispute, use of our technology and the testing, manufacturing, marketing or sale of one or more of our products could be restricted or prohibited.
+We cannot assure you that our technologies, products and/or actions in developing our products will not infringe third party patents.
+Our failure to avoid infringing third-party patents and intellectual property rights in the development and commercialization of our products would have a material adverse effect on our operations and financial condition.

 We may be exposed to product liability claims and claims regarding marketing of products and may not be able to obtain or maintain adequate product liability insurance and some claims may not be covered by insurance.